 Ans: in the main the first global struggle and the second one global war affected wooded area as:

-Forest had been reducing to deprive the enemy of hiding region and food resources.
+forest had been reduce to deprive the enemy of hiding region and food resources.

 In Java the Dutch commenced destroying noticed mills and burnt down big piles of giant teak logs in order that they would not fall into japanese palms.

-Growth in manufacturing additionally increases the demand for food.
+growth in manufacturing additionally increase the demand for food.
 This brought about growth of land cultivation.